Eververdants/ETBSaveManager/README.md

 This is a desktop-level save management tool specifically designed for the game "Escape The Backrooms", built using Vue.js + JavaScript + CSS for the frontend, and Vite as the build tool.
 Version 3.0 represents a complete upgrade, offering an entirely new user experience and enhanced functionalities.

-Please note: Future development may involve features related to encryption keys.
-For data security, the code for these parts will not be open-sourced, and I will make corresponding annotations in the code.

 This project uses assets extracted from Escape The Backrooms, which are stored in the `icons/ETB_UI` folder within the `public`directory.
 The names of the resources have not been modified.

-There is currently a trial version available, with the version number `V3.0.0-Alpha-2.1`.
-You can experience the new interface in this version.
-However, at this time, only the `Chinese` language is supported.
+There is currently a trial version available, with the version number `V3.0.0-Alpha-3`.

 If you encounter any bugs while using the trial version, please provide a detailed description of the issue to the developer, or take a screenshot of the error messages shown in the DevTools, and submit an issue.